 Speak slowly and clearly, video calls are not always as clear as face-to-face interactions.
 Concentrate on what your interviewer/s are saying and pause before answering to make sure they have finished speaking, that way you will be more likely to avoid accidentally interrupting them.
 Paraphrase their interview questions and points when you reply to show that you were listening and have understood.

-Most importantly, make sure everyone else in the house knows you have an important video interview and that you must not be interrupted.
+Ensure everyone in the house knows about your important video interview and that they must not interrupt you.
 Turn your phone to silent and turn off notifications on your computer to minimise disruptions.
 It’s also worth having a backup plan just in case there are any technical issues.

 Behave as you would if you had attended a face-to-face meeting.
 Send an email saying thank you for the opportunity and recap some of the key points.
 This reinforces your interest in the position and shows that you are keen to move to the next stage.